 Intellectual and Religious History: Because of its Catholic founder, Trinity College has continued to have an allegiance among Roman Catholics, although its chapel has Church of England services.
 It has consistently over the years attracted students from Ampleforth College, for example.
 It also seems to have had a way of pushing high-church Anglicans toward Rome.
 John Henry (later Cardinal) Newman was a student at Trinity College and later converted to Roman Catholicism.
 Ronald Knox was appointed Trinity's (Anglican) Chaplain during the administration of Herbert Blakiston.
 When students went to war, enrollment plummeted, Knox resigned for lack of meaningful work, and eventually converted to Rome.
 He returned to Oxford as its Catholic Chaplain at the Newman Center; Trinity's Fellows elected him a member of the common room and he ate at the college regularly.
 Other famed Trinity Alumni leaders include: the first and second Lords Baltimore (George Calvert, founder of what became the State of Maryland, and his two son Cecil; another son Leonard was Governor; all three were alumni); Lord Wilmington, Prime Minister; William Pitt, Earl of Chatham, PM; Lord North, PM under George III; Lord Stanhope, Whig Leader.
 Famed Trinity Alumni writers include: Viscount Bryce (The American Commonwealth), Lord Clark (Civilization), James Elroy Flecker, Walter Savage Landor, and Q (Sir Arthur Quiller-Couch).

 Related Heraldic Highlights: As mentioned, both of the first two Lord Baltimore were alumni of Trinity College.
 The City of Baltimore, Md., is named after Cecil.
-The name of the Baltimore Orioles came from the black and red colors in the coat of arms granted to the second Lord Baltimore.
-Trinity College's former Senior Tutor, Michael Maclagan, was also Richmond Herald of the College of Arms.
-The current President of Trinity, Sir Ivor Roberts, is a Welshman and former H.M.
+The name of the Baltimore Orioles came from the black (sable) and red (gules) colors in the coat of arms granted to the second Lord Baltimore.
+Trinity College's former Senior Tutor, Michael Maclagan, was also Richmond Herald of the College of Arms in 1980-89.
+The immediate past President of Trinity, Sir Ivor Roberts, is a Welshman and was H.M.
 Ambassador to Italy.
 His granted coat of arms uses a Welsh motto Bid ben, bid bond, translated into Latin as Fiat princeps, fiat pons–"Be a leader, be a bridge."

 Barnard, Francis Pierrepont and Shepard, Major T. Arms & Blazons of the Colleges of Oxford.
 London: Oxford University Press, 1929.